 How do you know if it’s time for a website redesign?
 This article is a list of 7 compelling signs that it’s time to redesign your business’s website.

 1Your Website’s Appearance is Outdated:

 If your website is 3 years old, or older, chances are you’re behind the latest design trends.
 With so much competition out there on the internet, and more each day, a business can’t afford to be behind where their website is concerned.
-Businesses need websites that are memorable with strong branding, fresh, relevant content, dynamic design elements, and speed.
+Businesses and agencies like ALT agency need websites that are memorable with strong branding, fresh, relevant content, dynamic design elements, and speed.

 2Your Website Isn’t User-Friendly: